 - May affect deductibility of Code Sec.
 162 trade or business expenses relating to aircraft - may trigger hobby loss analysis if Code Sec.
 183 applicable - May extend aircraft depreciation schedule 5 v.
 7 Yr.
 MACRS / 6 v.
 12 Yr.
 ADS - Risk of Code Sec.
 1245 recapture if depreciation schedule is extended - Does not solve Code Sec.
-274(e) personal entertainment use deduction limitation issues - Can be useful to avoid Code Sec.
-469 passive activity issues that arise with the use of an aircraft dry lease.
+274(e) personal entertainment use deduction limitation issues

-Will apply to payments but may be offset in part by fuel excise tax credits
+• Will apply to payments but may be offset in part by fuel excise tax credits